spencer-shadley/github-search/README.md

 # GitHub Organization Searcher

-Search for orgnazations on GitHub.
+Search for organizations on GitHub.
 After searching for an organization explore popular repos and commits within that repo.

 ## How to use